HP2C-DT: High-Precision High-Performance Computer-enabled Digital Twin: Key architectural principles

 \subsection{Network traffic reduction}

 The Edge layer can reduce communication overhead through aggregation methods, which is crucial in high-frequency domains, such as power systems.
 Each physically bound digital sensor object maintains a rolling window that stores recent measurements.
 Each entry consists of a timestamp and one or more recorded values, depending on the sensor type.
+The window is updated continuously as new data arrives, discarding the oldest entries to keep a fixed size.
+This follows the standard sliding-window buffering model commonly used in time-series processing.

 Rolling windows serve multiple purposes within the digital twin architecture.
 Functions can leverage them to compute results over recent time frames, but their primary role is to enable aggregation.
 Without aggregation, sending each measurement separately would overwhelm the network as the number of distributed nodes scales.
 Instead, edge nodes can transmit entire rolling windows---preserving all data while controlling transmission frequency---or apply aggregation methods that further reduce message size.
 The latter is particularly useful in environments with a high density of sensor information.
-In Section~\ref{sec:framework}, we explore the implementations of different aggregation methods.
+Aggregations may include operations such as averaging, last-value reporting, or domain-specific reductions (e.g., phasor computations).
+The concrete implementation of these mechanisms is discussed in Section~\ref{sec:framework}.